luk036/ellcpp/note.md

 - For convex problems only
 - Provide efficient oracles
-- Need to know the bound
+- Need to know the bounds

 LDLT factorization: Square-root-free Cholesky factorization.
 Row based - Stop as soon as possible.